-- Not allocating time equally between questions and therefore not completing the paper. - Illegible writing. - Failing to answer the question posed. - Inclusion of irrelevant details, e.g. if you are told that clinical examination is normal, that means that you do not need to state what you would examine. - Answering only part one of the question posed, e.g. What issues are involved and how would you manage them?
-If a question has two components, assume that half marks are allocated to each unless specifically stated otherwise.
+- Not allocating time equally between questions and therefore not completing the paper. - · Illegible writing. - · Failing to answer the question posed. - Inclusion of irrelevant details, e.g. if you are told that clinical examination is normal, that means that you do not need to state what you would examine.
+If there is no obvious role for the public health nurse,do not involve her.
+If there are no medico legal implications do not call your medical indemnity provider.
+Do not embark on a course of action that you would not employ in a real life situation.